ashejaz/CryptoClustering/README.md

 However, by reducing the features to 3, the clusters become more distinct and it is easier to see 'celsius-degree-token" as a separate/outlying datapoint.

+## Files

+The raw data can be found in CSV format [here](Resources/crypto_market_data.csv).

+The jupyter notebook containing the analysis can be found [here](Crypto_Clustering.ipynb).

+## References

+The data used in this project was generated for edX Bootcamps LLC.